madhav1991/angular-node-pagination/README.md

-# Socket.IO agnular node connection
+# Socket.IO angular node connection
 >

 This project establishes a socket.io connection between a nodeJs server and angular client.
 Upon, clicking a button a connection is established and server sends the data.